pearlanyanwu/intro-to-web-development/README.md

 - Unregistered users must be able to search for image posts.
 - Unregistered user must be able to view individual image posts.

-Notice: The size of this file is too large to be displayed in the desired format.
-If you would like to watch this 10-minute demo, you may need to click "View raw", allow the file to download onto your device and then double-click it from your downloads folder.
+Notice: The size of this file is larger than GitHub accepts.

+If you would like to watch this 10-minute demo, follow these steps:
+1. Select the file.
+2. Click "View raw" and allow the file to download onto your device.
+4. Open the file from your downloads folder.
+5. Enjoy!